 Seyed Ali Jaberi is a world-renowned, award-winning maestro of the tanbour.
 His albums are hugely popular with fans of traditional Sufi music and world music lovers alike.
 Two of his albums – Psalms of Loneliness (2010) and All Because of Love (2018) – received four-star reviews in Songlines.
 In 2019, with CAN’s support, Seyed Ali Jaberi and the Hamdel Ensemble toured to HOME, Manchester; Birmingham Symphony Hall; Sage Gateshead; St George’s Hall, Bristol; the Migration Matters Festival, Sheffield; the Edinburgh Fringe Festival and Glasgow to huge audience and critical acclaim.
 Seyed Ali Jaberi and the Hamdel Ensemble were CAN Artists-in-Residence in 2019.

-Don’t miss this opportunity to see this mesmerising artist perform live.
 Here’s a performance from 2017 at the RNCM (Royal Northern College of Music), Manchester, of Seyed Ali Jaberi and the Hamdel Ensemble performing with the renowned Iranian singer, Sina Sarlak.

 “I tried to make the most of my privacy and focus more on music during lockdown.
 When the weather was good, I was writing music in my back garden.
 In some ways, it was easier to connect with artists from all over the world through the internet and social media.
 I think we’ve learnt how technology can help us as artists.”